MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/timeline.md

 ---
-title: "Preview: Customer interactions timeline (Dynamics 365 Marketing) | Microsoft Docs"
+title: "Customer interactions timeline (Dynamics 365 Marketing) | Microsoft Docs"
 description: "Learn how to use the customer interactions timeline to view historical activity in Dynamics 365 Marketing." ms.date: 05/10/2022 ms.custom: